Program Requirements and Opportunities

 A total of 10 courses is required to complete the major, which must include:

-• at least three language or content courses, taught in Russian at the 200 level;
+- at least two language or content courses, taught in Russian at the 200 level (can include third-year Russian, RUSS201/202);

-• at least three content courses taught in Russian at the 300 level, including either RUSS398, Senior Essay, or RUSS399, Senior Essay;
+- at least three content courses taught in Russian at the 300 level, including either RUSS398, Senior Essay, or RUSS400, Senior Essay;

-• at least two area studies courses that are offered in history, literature, film, culture, taught in translation;
+- at least two area studies courses that are offered in history, literature, film, culture, taught in English;

-Russian majors have the option of fulfilling the College’s writing requirement through Writing Attentive (WA) courses either through upper-level Russian language courses, where the focus is on writing in Russian, or through 200-level courses on Russian literature, culture, or film (in translation), where the focus is on writing in English.
+Russian majors have the option of fulfilling the College's writing requirement through Writing Attentive (WA) courses either through upper-level Russian language courses, where the focus is on writing in Russian, or through 200-level courses on Russian literature (in English), culture or film, where the focus is on writing in English.
 Majors also have the option of completing one WA course in Russian and one WA course in English.

-As part of the requirement for RUSS 398 or RUSS399, all Russian majors take senior comprehensive examinations.
+As part of the requirement for RUSS398 or RUSS400, all Russian majors take a Russian language exam.

 A sample Russian major track: